alteryx/predict-restaurant-rating/README.md

 ## Highlights

-* We create custom primitives to create structured data from unstructured, hard to parse, textual data
+* We use the nlp-primitives library to create structured data from unstructured, hard to parse, textual data
+* We acheive an accuracy rating 40% higher than the baseline
+* We use these primitives alongside Featuretools' `dfs` method to create as much information as possible from a dataset containing only two entities.
+* The `dfs` method stacks the default primitives on top of the nlp-primitives to create new, data-rich, features.
 * We build a pipeline that it can be reused for numerous NLP prediction problems (You can try this yourself!)
-* We use pretrained models as well as some self-trained models to get the highest accuracy possible on this limited dataset.

 ## Running the tutorial